brainstormforce/sureforms-public/readme.txt

 When you use SureForms, you get an easy-to-use AI-powered form builder that can be used to build your forms fast.

 == Changelog ==
+= x.x.x =
+* Fix: Resolved an issue with phone number unique validation not triggering correctly.
 = 1.1.0 - 28th November 2024 =
 * New: Support for generating multiple choice fields with icons while creating forms with AI.
 * Improvement: Added search option for phone number country code list.